High Priority Subsurface Installations

 What is a HIGH-PRIORITY subsurface installation?

 High-Priority Subsurface Installations (HPSI) are underground transmission or distribution pipelines used to transport any refined petroleum product or hazardous/highly volatile liquid such as anhydrous ammonia or carbon dioxide.
-They carry special procedures for excavators and member operators when there is an incident and the pipeline owner or operator has identified the line as an HPSI.
+Chapter 556, F.S., requires special procedures when digging or an incident occurs near an HPSI and the pipeline owner or operator has identified the line as HPSI.

 What is an HPSI Incident?

-An HPSI incident is defined as an event that involves damage to a high-priority subsurface installation that has been identified as such by the operator according to the notification procedures in s.556.116(1) and that results in:
+An HPSI incident is a damage to an underground transmission or distribution pipeline transporting any refined petroleum product or highly volatile liquid that has been identified as HPSI by member operators that owns the facility, according to the notification procedures in s.556.116(1) and results in:

 Serious bodily injury requiring inpatient hospitalization; or